unclemarc/CGrouper/README.md

 Role Variables
 --------------

 This role takes the variable cgrouper_limits with dictionaries.
-To remove an existing limit, add the del paramter with the value "true"

 Possible values for each dictionary entry are:
 ```